kevinmstephens/geojson-to-mongo/README.md

 #### Motivation

 Getting sick of moving CENSUS shapefiles to MongoDB and wanting to build a CLI tool to do that for me.
-I hope to allow shpefile input in the future and allow for simplification
+Shapefile input and simplification coming...

 ## Quick Start